Purpose

 Request Procedure

-• a police report indicating that the employee was a victim,
+- A police report indicating that the employee or a family member of the employee was a victim,

-• a court order protecting or separating the employee from the perpetrator of the crime or abuse or other evidence from the court or prosecuting attorney verifying the employee's court appearance,
+- A court order protecting or separating the employee or a family member of the employee from the perpetrator of the qualifying act of violence, or other evidence from a court or prosecuting attorney that the employee or a family member of the employee has appeared in court,

-• documentation from a licensed medical professional, domestic violence counselor or sexual assault counselor, victim advocate, licensed health care provider, or counselor that the employee was undergoing treatment or receiving services for physical or mental injuries or abuse resulting from the crime or abuse.
+- Documentation from a licensed medical professional, domestic violence counselor, as defined in Section 1037.1 of the Evidence Code, a sexual assault counselor, as defined by Section 1035.2 of the Evidence Code, victim advocate, licensed health care provider, or counselor that the employee or a family member of the employee was undergoing treatment or seeking or receiving services directly related to the qualifying act of violence,